Ali Al Jallawi

-Ali Al Jallawi (in Arabic علي الجلاوي born in 1975 in Manama, Bahrain) is a poet, researcher, and writer.
+Ali Al Jallawi (in Arabic علي الجلاوي born in 1975) is a Bahraini poet, researcher and writer.
 After two periods of imprisonment for writing poetry critical of the political regime in Bahrain, Al Jallawi has gone on to publish seven volumes of his work, most recently Tashta’il karazat nahd, 2008.
 He has written books on the Baháʼí and Jewish communities in Bahrain, and presented his poetry at dozens of literary festivals both in the Arab world and elsewhere.
 In Manama, he ran a research center dedicated to raising awareness of Bahrain's minority communities.
 However, during the Bahraini uprising, he fled the country to avoid further imprisonment.
 The PEN committee organized a literary fellowship in Weimar for him to save him a lengthy application for political asylum in Germany.
 By May 2012, he was still living in Germany, now as a fellow of the Akademie der Künste in Berlin.
 He is currently working on a novel titled Yadallah's Shoes.

 Description

-With six books of poetry published, Ali is considered one of the more established young Bahraini poets; a strong voice from a new generation of brave auteurs who are not restricted by subject or matter.
-His already potent body of work proves that he is an eloquent, capable scribe of the Arabic language with his own distinctive style.
-At the age of 33, Ali's work has been translated into several languages and featured in numerous academic books and literary journals.
-He has also travelled across the Arab world sharing his poetry.

-He began writing as a teenager and in those early years his poetry was characterised by revolutionary and political ideals.
-So much so, that it led to him being imprisoned in the mid-1990s.
-It was a turning point in his life as a poet and it gave him the time to reflect and to expand his literary knowledge.
-Less radical than before, Ali's post-prison work has a more philosophical bent, more in tune with the human spirit and human condition.
-His is a contemporary voice that is hard to ignore in a country famed for its traditional poetry.
+He began writing as a teenager.
+In those early years, his poetry was characterized by a focus on revolutionary and political ideals.
+The expression of these beliefs ultimately led to his imprisonment in the mid-1990s.
+His incarceration, which provided an abundance of time for reflection, brought about a shift in his poetry.
+His work has shifted from explicitly radical politics to more philosophical explorations of the human condition.
+His contemporary writing style contrasts from the traditional poetry of Bahrain.

-Appearances and events
+Appearances

 Ali Al Jallawi has attended many international and pan-Arab poetry festivals and gatherings to represent Bahrain, including: